abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

     - Semantic/
         - A real-time computer vision system for measuring traffic parameters cvpr97.pdf
         - Large Scale Automated Analysis of Vehicle Interactions and Collisions.pdf
-        - Real-Time Video-Based Traf?c Measurement and Visualization System for EnergyEmissions itst12.pdf
+        - Real-Time Video-Based Traffic Measurement and Visualization System for EnergyEmissions itst12.pdf
         - Video processing techniques for traffic information acquisition using uncontrolled video streams itsc09.pdf
     - Survey/
         - A comprehensive review of background subtraction algorithms evaluated with synthetic and real videos cviu14.pdf
-        - A review of computer vision techniques for the analysis of urban traf?c itst11.pdf
+        - A review of computer vision techniques for the analysis of urban traffic itst11.pdf
         - A survey of video processing techniques for traffic applications ivc03.pdf
         - A Survey of Vision-Based Traffic Monitoring of Road Intersections itst16.pdf
         - A survey on visual surveillance of object motion and behaviors tsmc04.pdf